 &lt;sup>a All operations other than those operating under 14 CFR 121 and 14 CFR 135.
 Data for 1996 are estimated using new information on nonrespondents and are not comparable to earlier years.
 Mileage in source is multiplied by 1.151 to convert to nautical-miles for 1985-1997.
-These numbers were then converted to kilometers.

-&lt;sup>b In July 1997, the FHWA published revised vehicle-kilometers data for the highway modes for many years.
+&lt;sup>b In July 1997, the FHWA published revised vehicle-miles data for the highway modes for many years.
 The major change reflected the reassignment of some vehicles from the passenger car category to the other 2-axle 4-tire vehicle category.
-This category was calculated prior to rounding.
+This category was calculated prior to rounding